 Urgent and Emergency Care - NHS 111 First

-Several changes to urgent care are being introduced in London to make it easier and safer for patients to get the right treatment at the right time, while preventing overcrowding in emergency departments (EDs).
-This is especially important in light of Covid-19 and the ongoing risk of infection to patients and hospital staff.
+Several changes to urgent care are being introduced to make it easier and safer for patients to get the right treatment at the right time, while preventing overcrowding in emergency departments (EDs).
+This is especially important in light of Covid-19 to reduce the risk of infection and protect patients and hospital staff.

 Booking appointments in emergency departments

-NHS 111 can already make direct appointments at most GP surgeries, GP hubs and urgent treatment centres (UTC) and refer to over 1,600 London pharmacies for urgent and repeat medication advice.
+NHS 111 can also make direct appointments at most GP surgeries, GP hubs and urgent treatment centres (UTC) and refer to over 1,600 London pharmacies for urgent and repeat medication advice.

 - Patients will get to speak with a clinician earlier and get the right treatment first time.